 There are numerous land trusts that have had exceptional experiences conserving both lands and birds; we interviewed some of these land trusts.
 Their stories have inspired other land trusts interested in becoming more involved in bird conservation and demonstrated how a land trust can benefit from bird conservation, including which first steps to take.
 We encourage you to read the stories of the land trusts listed below to learn more about their bird conservation efforts, and what they did to succeed.

-CCC uses eBird and Lewis’s Woodpecker to help conserve land and water while inspiring people to engage in restoration and stewardship in central Colorado.
+CCC uses eBird and Lewis’s Woodpecker to conserve land and water while inspiring people to engage in restoration and stewardship on private lands.

-CDLT collects and uses bird survey data to learn how neotropical migratory species use post-wildfire habitats and to inform management practices.
+CDLT collects and uses bird survey data to learn how birds use post-wildfire habitats and to inform management practices.

-SAHC has conserved nearly 800 acres of ecologically significant habitat to provide breeding grounds for migratory birds.
+SAHC has conserved nearly 800 acres of ecologically significant habitat to provide nesting grounds for birds.

 SLT is dedicated to land restoration and conservation efforts that will provide habitat to a large range of bird species.